 Front-facing LED Activation: SIP: When the microphone is turned on and a SIP call is active, then the front-facing LED on the audio device will turn green.
-SIP must be enabled on the audio device before this event can be triggered.
+You must enable SIP on the audio device before it can trigger this event.

-Pre-announcement tone: Play tone on incoming call: When a SIP call is made to the audio device, then a pre-defined audio clip is played.
-SIP must be enabled for the audio device.
-For the SIP caller to hear a ring tone while the audio clip is played, the SIP account for the audio device must be configured to not answer the call automatically.
+Pre-announcement tone: Play tone on incoming call: When a SIP call is made to the audio device, then the device plays a pre-defined audio clip.
+You must enable SIP for the audio device.
+For the SIP caller to hear a ring tone while the audio device plays the audio clip, you must configure the SIP account for the device to not answer the call automatically.

 Pre-announcement tone: Answer call after incoming call-tone: When the audio clip has ended, the incoming SIP-call is answered.
-SIP must be enabled for the audio device.
+You must enable SIP for the audio device.

 Loud ringer : When a SIP call is made to the audio device, a pre-defined audio clip is played as long as the rule is active.
-SIP must be enabled for the audio device.
+You must enable SIP for the audio device.